progress/Spark-Toolkit/README.md

 5. Copy the .json and .cp files from the `/cfg/` folder to a new `CATALINA_BASE/conf/spark/` directory.
 6. If intending to utilize OERealm security, copy the `/cfg/Realm/SparkRealm.json` file to `CATALINA_BASE/conf/spark/` and `/cfg/Realm/SparkRealm.cp` to `CATALINA_BASE/common/lib/`.

-**Note:** If using 11.7.2 or later, the CCS classes are now included in the core OpenEdge language.
-However, the available build did not have both source and r-code present.
-In addition, there was a typo that prevented one Spark class from compiling correct in PMFO but will be fixed in 11.7.3.
+**Note:** If using 11.7.2 or later, the CCS classes are now included in the OpenEdge product.
+However, the released SP2 build contained a typo which prevented one Spark class from compiling correctly in PMFO, and has since been fixed in 11.7.3.
+The provided CCS r-code is located in the DLC/gui/OpenEdge.BusinessLogic.pl library.
+Note that source code is not included within the product-bundled PL file, but does exist within the Ccs.pl provided within the Spark-Server repository (located in /dist/).

 ## Contributions / Changes